Mitchell returns, Jazz end skid with win vs Mavs 117-102

 Luka Doncic led the Mavericks with 24 points.
 Harrison Barnes added 14 points, and DeAndre Jordan chipped in 11 points and 12 rebounds.

+"We had too many turnovers," Doncic said.
+"That many turnovers, difficult to win a game."

 Everything the Jazz need to be successful fell into place in the first half.
-Utah played tenacious defense, had strong ball movement and utilized smart shot selection.
+Utah defended well, had strong ball movement and utilized smart shot selection.
 The end result is the Jazz pulled away from the Mavericks in quick and easy fashion.

 Utah seized control in the first quarter.
 The Jazz scored baskets on four straight possessions - starting with a dunk from Derrick Favors and ending in a 3-point play from Gobert - to take an 18-8 lead.